rkbalgi/iso8583_rs/README.md

 * An ENV variable **SPEC_FILE** defines the location of the YAML spec definition file
 * Supports ASCII, EBCDIC, BINARY/BCD encoding
 * Support for building PIN blocks (F52) in ISO0,ISO1,ISO2,ISO3 formats
+* Support for Retail (X9.19 or ISO9797 Algorithm-3) and CBC MAC (ISO9797 Algorithm-1)

 ## Notes